Quantum secure non-malleable-extractors: A quantum secure -source non-malleable extractor

 We can verify the following claim regarding the state $\Phi$ (the state obtained in Protocol~\ref{prot:2nmExt_full}, just before Protocol~\ref{prot:block2} starts as a subroutine) using similar arguments as proof of Claim~\ref{lemma:block1}. \begin{claim} 1. $\Pr(G= G^\prime)_{\Phi} = \mathcal{O(\eps)}$ \quad and \quad 2. $d(Z_0\vert \tilde{B})_\Phi \leq \mathcal{O}(\eps)$. \end{claim} Since we have either $\Pr(Y \neq Y^\prime)=1$ or $\Pr(X \neq X^\prime)=1$, we show it for the first case and second case will follow analogously.
 Now note that the event $G=G^\prime$ is a sub-event of $G_1=G_1^\prime$ where $G_1=Y_1 \circ \ecc(Y)_R$ and $G_1^\prime= Y_1^\prime \circ \ecc(Y^\prime)_{R^\prime}$.
 Thus we get, $\Pr(G = G^\prime)_\Phi \leq \Pr(G_1 = G_1^\prime)_\Phi$.
 Rest of the argument follows similar lines to Claim~\ref{lemma:block1}.

 This completes the proof. \end{proof}

-\suppress{ In the context of $2 \mhyphen$source extractors, Kasher and Kempe~\cite{KK10} introduced quantum-independent-adversary ($\qia$) model, where the adversary obtains independent side-information from both sources.
+\suppress{ In the context of $2 \mhyphen$source extractors, Kasher and Kempe~\cite{KK10} introduced quantum independent adversary ($\qia$) model, where the adversary obtains independent side-information from both sources.
 Informally, $\qia$ gets the registers $\rho_{E_1E_2}$ as quantum side information in $\rho_{XE_1E_2Y} $ such that